quic-mtuttle/aimet/Docs/beta/featureguide/adaround.rst

         .. container:: tab-heading

-            Load the model for adaptive rounding (AdaRound).
+            Load the model for AdaRound.
 In this code example, we will use MobileNetV2

         .. literalinclude:: ../snippets/tensorflow/apply_adaround.py
             :language: python